OpenMPDK/dss-ansible/README.md

 `ansible-playbook playbooks/configure_vlans.yml`

 This playbook will automatically configure the high-speed ConnectX adapters, as well as the Mellanox Onyx switch.
-It will automatically assign IP addresses, VLANs, as well as a number of other performance configurations.
+It will automatically assign IP addresses, VLANs, as well as perform a number of other performance configurations.

+Note: Onyx ansible modules are not idempotent, and will report `changed` even if no changes are made.

 ## Remove VLANS